Deta-Cold/delta-firmware/docs/common/message-workflows.md

 Load device lets user to load the device with the specific recovery seed.
-This command is the subset of the recovery device and it can not be done with Trezor Wallet interface, only with python command trezorctl.
+This command is the subset of the recovery device and it can not be done with detahard Wallet interface, only with python command detahardctl.
 This message can be used only if the device is not initialized.

 ## WipeDevice

 Wipe device lets user wipe the device.
-It is possible to wipe only user's wallet or erase all the data from the Trezor device including installed firmware.
-Wiping device in Trezor Wallet interface wipes only user's wallet.
-It is also possible to wipe the firmware with python trezorctl command, Trezor device must be in bootloader mode.
+It is possible to wipe only user's wallet or erase all the data from the detahard device including installed firmware.
+Wiping device in detahard Wallet interface wipes only user's wallet.
+It is also possible to wipe the firmware with python detahardctl command, detahard device must be in bootloader mode.

 ## ApplySettings

-Apply settings lets user change settings on the Trezor device, mainly its homescreen, label and passphrase settings.
+Apply settings lets user change settings on the detahard device, mainly its homescreen, label and passphrase settings.
 Passphrase can be set to enabled or disabled.
 Furthermore it can be set that passphrase is entered solely on device or solely on host, by default the device always